-- 1. Subject to the following conditions, an employee may apply to the Council to salary sacrifice any part of their wages (including Award or Enterprise Development Agreement based wages) to Local Super. - a.
+- Subject to the following conditions, an employee may apply to Council to salary sacrifice any part of their wages (including Award or Enterprise Development Agreement based wages) to their nominated superannuation fund. - a.
 As salary sacrifice is a complex matter, it is the employee's responsibility to seek advice and fully understand all implications of salary sacrifice before entering into this arrangement. - b.
 The employee's substantive gross wages for all purposes, including but not limited to superannuation, annual leave, annual leave loading and long service leave, shall be the presacrificing wages. - c.
-Any such arrangement shall be by mutual agreement between each individual employee and the Council, provided that approval by the Council shall not be unreasonably withheld. - d.
+Any such arrangement shall be by mutual agreement between each individual employee and Council, provided that approval by Council shall not be unreasonably withheld. - d.
 The application shall be in writing and detail the percentage of wages to be salary sacrificed together with a statement that the 'cash' component is adequate for his/her ongoing living expenses. - e.
 The individual agreement to salary sacrifice may be rescinded by the employee provided one month's prior notice in writing is given to the payroll officer. - f.
 The employee shall bear the responsibility and costs associated with taxation and any other matters in respect of the salary sacrifice arrangements. - 2.
-During the life of this Agreement investigation may take place to the introduction and provision of other salary sacrifice opportunities for employees.
+Within six (6) months of the certification of this Agreement, Council will enter into an agreement to provide other salary sacrifice opportunities for employees.
 Clause 1.f (above) will also apply to any arrangements agreed for implementation under this Clause.